 - As a sexual favor in exchange for other services

 Below are some other statistics useful in developing a rounded picture:

-- Of teenagers that do send sexually explicit photos, about 10 percent willfully send them to people they don’t even know; in one extreme case, a teen girl even sent nude photos of herself to an entire school hockey team
+- Of teenagers who do send sexually explicit photos, about 10 percent willfully send them to people they don’t even know; in one extreme case, a teen girl even sent nude photos of herself to an entire school hockey team.

 As you can see, the reasons and motivations for sexting are varied and complicated.
 The simple knowledge that sexting is dangerous is not always enough to prevent teens from doing it.

 Perception vs. reality: how teens think about sexting

 Although teens are less concerned with online reputation and privacy than adults, that doesn’t mean they’re unaware of the implications of sexting.
 Teens are fairly well-educated as to the dangers of exposing private information or photos digitally.
 After all, apps like Snapchat that automatically delete content after a certain amount of time have tended to gain their initial successes among teens and other young people.

 Data from the Crimes Against Children Research Center at the University of New Hampshire suggest that sharing personal information electronically does not on its own correlate with an increased risk of harm.
 According to a survey of American adolescents, three out of four think sharing personal information or photos online falls between “somewhat safe” and “somewhat unsafe,” similar to how they perceive the dangers of underage drinking.